Matt-Pen/Easy-Med-Project/README.md

 ![8 report id](https://github.com/user-attachments/assets/dad9a7a6-20c2-4a09-bd62-c0b5c850d68a)

+### will be adding more screenshots with data soon..
 ### Thank you for checking out my project, there are still many improvemnts to be made and hope to do so in the future.
 Take Care BYE 👋🥳